 Is Pulsing Effective in Red Light Therapy?

-In a word, no. Pulsing is not effective in red light therapy for healing, anti-aging, pain relief, fat burn, muscle growth, facial skin rejuvenation or the many other goals of typical users.
+There's no concrete evidence to prove that pulsing is effective in red light therapy for healing, anti-aging, pain relief, fat burn, muscle growth, facial skin rejuvenation or the many other goals of typical users.

 The healing and rejuvenating powers of red light therapy rely upon a steady projection of light onto your skin.
 Because pulsing light is only half as intense as continuous light, it will only provide half the cell penetration and half the therapeutic results.